j-ma03/CIS_hw5/submission/jayden ma edmund sumpena pa 5/PROGRAMS/README.txt

     - ./utils/icp.py: Utility class that implements the Iterative Closest Point (ICP) algorithm for aligning a point cloud to a surface mesh.

+    - ./utils/deformable_icp.py: Utility class that implements the Deformable Iterative Closest Point (ICP) algorithm for aligning a point cloud to a surface mesh using a statistical shape model of several modes.

     - ./utils/meshgrid.py: Utility class that stores a meshgrid as a set of vertices and Triangles.

     - ./utils/octree.py: Utility class that implements an octree data structure.